The start of another treble

 1994 – Keeper Mark Gayle joined on loan from Crewe Alexandra.
 He sat on the bench three times before returning to Gresty Road.

-1950 - Centre-half George Whitworth signed for the reds from Stanton Ironworks.
+1950 - Defender George Whitworth signed for the reds from Stanton Ironworks.
 He only ever made nine senior appearances in three years at Anfield.

 2013 – Ex-reserves forward Lauri Dalla Valle joined Norwegian side Molde from Fulham, for whom he played four times without notching, moving to Belgium to join Koninklijke Sint-Truidense Voetbalvereniging in July 2013.